 - Property damage

-Classification of Burn Injuries
+How the Classification of Burn Injuries Affects Compensation

 Available damages depend on the severity of the burn and the impact of the injury.
-Burn severity is determined on a four-level scale as there are first, second, third, and fourth-degree burns.
-Regardless of the severity of a burn injury, the plaintiff should discuss their options to recover damages with an Indianapolis attorney.
+Burn severity is determined on a four-level scale, and major burn injuries typically result in higher settlements.
+This is how your burn classification can affect your claim:

 Burn injuries could cause your life to change instantly.
 If your world has been turned upside down, you deserve to hold the defendant responsible and recover damages.
 Trust an experienced Indianapolis burn injury lawyer with your case.

 Our firm has experienced attorneys ready to assist your fight for damages arising from a burn injury.
 Contact a burn injury attorney in Indianapolis today for a free consultation.